 - A worker that has had 3 jobs or more in the last 5 years is twice as likely to be a current user of illegal drugs, or to have used them in the last year, when compared to those that have had 2 or less jobs in the last 5 years.

 - The most commonly used and abused drug in the workplace is Marijuana, closely followed by Cocaine.

 Drug and Alcohol Policy

-According to a CIPD survey in 2007 only 40% of employers had a policy on managing drug and alcohol misuse at work.
+According to a past CIPD survey, only 40% of employers had a policy on managing drug and alcohol misuse at work.
 Of course developing a policy is just a starting point, but policies are essential in ensuring that the company’s approach to managing the issue is set out clearly and in providing a framework to help managers tackle the issue in a consistent way across the business.

 Drug and Alcohol Testing